Our Services/Pocatello and Idaho Falls and Meridian Options

 ISU Students in Meridian:

 ISU Meridian students are now eligible to be seen on campus at ISU Meridian Health Care on Tuesday - Thursday.
-Emergent health services needed on Friday - Monday should be accessed at Unity Health Center, 745 South Progress Avenue, Meridian, Idaho.
+Emergent health services needed on Friday - Monday should be accessed at Unity Health Center, 1130 East Fairview, Meridian, Idaho.
 Office visits are covered by University Health and will not be charged to the student.
 Students will be charged for additional services such as laboratory, immunizations and x-rays.
 These services can be billed to the student's private insurance.
 The student will be responsible for any co-pays, co-insurane, or deductibles for these additional services.
 Unity will bill most insurance.

 ISU Faculty and Staff